 Engage your visitors by popping up text – after 10 seconds – that asks, “Why have you not closed this window yet?
 There is nothing to see”

 Pair the video with an audio track of yawning.
 This pairing has the power to make the visitor so bored and depressed that s/he is unable to leave your website.

 Developing a strong content marketing campaign for your website is not a simple task.
 However, its effectiveness in building search engine rankings is obvious as Google, Yahoo!, and Bing gear their algorithms more and more to rewarding quality advice, information, and entertainment on sites.
-SEO is no longer just about link-building through directories.
+SEO and arguably outsourced seo services are no longer just about link-building through directories.
 It’s about helping people find what they need online.
 If you make people’s lives a little easier, they will appreciate it and become more likely to want to do business with you.